 Reason #2: The Upgrade of Search

-Internet search has changed significantly in a very short space of time.
+Internet search has changed significantly in a very short amount of time.
 Continuous upgrades to the search engines mean that search is now faster, more relevant, and more targeted than ever before.

 Reason #3: The Rise of Social Media

 The growth of social media follows closely behind the exponential development of the Web and is the leading emerging channel for lead generation since 2010.
-By 2014, social networking services are anticipated to replace email as the primary vehicle for interpersonal communications for 20 percent of business users (Source: Gartner, Inc).
+In fact.
+2.3 billion people are not just on social media platforms, but active on them.

 The Pull Marketing Funnel